 Booking Form ↑ Back to top

 If some of the time blocks in a given day have been booked, a red flag on that day denotes that it is partially booked.
 If you don’t want the partially booked flag, it’s possible to hide this using CSS.
-See our stylesheet for more information.
+For more information, see our stylesheet.

 Checkout Process ↑ Back to top